Retro reversing logo

 A Note on Mapper Support

-To reverse engineer a NES ROM with Ghidra you need the GhidraNES Plugin, but note that it only currently supports the following mappers:
+To reverse engineer a NES ROM with Ghidra you need the GhidraNES Plugin, but note that it only currently supports the following mappers so far:

 So make sure that your game is in one of those lists before continuing.